-Advantages of a diverging diamond interchange
+Advantages of a Diverging Diamond Interchange (DDI)

-- ➤ Safety: Reduces the number of ways vehicles can collide by almost half (14 compared to 26 for a conventional diamond interchange). - ➤ Greater capacity and efficiency: Accommodates more traffic than conventional designs.
-Drivers make free-flow right and left turns onto the major freeway. - Easy navigation: Guides drivers with overhead signs, pavement marking and traffic signals. - ➤ Meets the needs of all road users: Accommodates large trucks, vehicles, pedestrians and bicyclists.
+Safety: Reduces the number of ways vehicles can collide by almost half (14 compared to 26 for a conventional diamond interchange).

+Greater capacity and efficiency: Accommodates more traffic than conventional designs.
+Drivers make free-flow right and left turns onto the major freeway.

+Easy navigation: Guides drivers with overhead signs, pavement marking and traffic signals.

+Meets the needs of all road users: Accommodates large trucks, vehicles, pedestrians and bicyclists.